lisaover/DataGovHealthStatusChecks/_pages/tracking_and_summary_tables.md

 title:  "Tracking and Summary Tables"
 ---

-The <a href="https://lisaover.github.io/DataGovHealthStatusChecks/Documents/User_Guide_Tracking_and_Summary_Tables.pdf" target="_blank"> describes the structure, variables, and values of each table and which tables and values to update.
+The <a href="https://lisaover.github.io/DataGovHealthStatusChecks/Documents/User_Guide_Tracking_and_Summary_Tables.pdf" target="_blank">User Guide: Tracking and Summary Tables</a> describes the structure, variables, and values of each table and which tables and values to update.

 The <a href="https://lisaover.github.io/DataGovHealthStatusChecks/Documents/User_Guide_Newsletter.pdf" target="_blank">User Guide: Newsletter </a> provides information on interpreting the summary tables.